vboyev-MSFT/defender-docs/defender-office-365/safe-links-policies-configure.md

 - For our recommended settings for Safe Links policies, see [Safe Links policy settings](recommended-settings-for-eop-and-office365.md#safe-links-policy-settings).

   > [!TIP]
-  > [Exceptions to Built-in protection for Safe Links](preset-security-policies.md#use-the-microsoft-defender-portal-to-add-exclusions-to-the-built-in-protection-preset-security-policy) or settings in custom Safe Links policies are ignored if a recipient is also included in the [Standard or Strict preset security policies](preset-security-policies.md).
+  > If a recipient is also included in the [Standard or Strict preset security policies](preset-security-policies.md), any exceptions you've set up for Safe Links (whether through built-in protection or custom policies) will not apply due to the order of preference, as Standard or Strict have a higher priority.
 For more information, see [Order and precedence of email protection](how-policies-and-protections-are-combined.md).

 - Allow up to 6 hours for a new or updated policy to be applied.

 - For more information about licensing requirements, see [Licensing terms](/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#licensing-terms).